-- The Roseland Charter School shall ensure that teachers in the Charter School hold the Commission on Teacher Credentialing certificate, permit, or other document required for the teacher's certificated assignment.
+- The Roseland Charter School shall ensure that teachers in the Charter School hold a Commission on Teacher Credentialing certificate, permit, or other document equivalent to that which a teacher in other public schools are required to hold.
+As allowed by statute, flexibility will be given to non-core, non-college preparatory teachers.
 [Ref.
 Education Code Section 47605(1)] - The Roseland Charter School shall at all times maintain all necessary and appropriate insurance coverage. - The Roseland Charter School shall, for each fiscal year, offer at a minimum, the number of minutes of instruction per grade level as required by Education Code Section 47612.5(a)(1)(A)-(D). - If a pupil is expelled or leaves the Roseland Charter School without graduating or completing the school year for any reason, the Roseland Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a copy of the cumulative record of the pupil, including report cards or a transcript of grades and health information.
 If the pupil is subsequently expelled or leaves the school district without graduating or completing the school year for any reason, the school district shall provide this information to the Charter School within 30 days if the Charter School demonstrates that the pupil had been enrolled in the Charter School.
 [Ref.
-Education Code Section 47605(e)(3)] - The Charter School may encourage parental involvement, but shall notify the parents and guardians of applicant pupils and currently enrolled pupils that parental involvement is not a requirement for acceptance to, or continued enrollment at, the Charter School.
+Education Code Section 47605(d)(3)] - The Charter School may encourage parental involvement, but shall notify the parents and guardians of applicant pupils and currently enrolled pupils that parental involvement is not a requirement for acceptance to, or continued enrollment at, the Charter School.
 [Ref.
-Education Code Section 47605(n)] - The Roseland Charter School shall maintain accurate and contemporaneous written records that document all pupil attendance and make these records available for audit and inspection. - The Roseland Charter School shall, on a regular basis, consult with its parents and teachers regarding the Charter School's education programs.
+Education Code Section 47605(n)] - The Roseland Charter School shall maintain accurate and contemporaneous written records that document all pupil attendance and make these records available for audit and inspection.
 [Ref.
-Education Code Section 47605(d)(2)] - The Roseland Charter School shall comply with any applicable jurisdictional limitations to the locations of its facilities.
+Education Code Section 47605(c)] - The Roseland Charter School shall, on a regular basis, consult with its parents and teachers regarding the Charter School's education programs.
+[Ref.
+Education Code Section 47605(c)] - The Roseland Charter School shall comply with any applicable jurisdictional limitations to the locations of its facilities.
 [Ref.
 Education Code Sections 47605 and 47605.1] - The Roseland Charter School shall comply with all laws establishing the minimum and maximum age for public school enrollment.
 [Ref.
 Education Code Sections 47612(b) and 47610] - The Roseland Charter School shall comply with all applicable portions of the Elementary and Secondary Education Act ("ESEA"), as reauthorized and amended by the Every Student Succeeds Act ("ESSA"). - The Roseland Charter School shall comply with the Public Records Act. - The Roseland Charter School shall comply with the Family Educational Rights and Privacy